niemasd/GameDB/CONTRIBUTING.md

 1. Click on the "Pull requests" tab in your forked repository that has the changes you would like to submit
 2. Click "New pull request" (green button in the top-right)
 3. Click "Create pull request" (green button in the top-right)

+Once you submit your Pull Request, I will receive a notification, at which point I can review it and merge it (or leave feedback if any changes seem necessary before merging).
+Everyone whose Pull Requests have been merged into a given console-specific repository will be highlighted in the "Contributors" section of the repository (bottom-right of the main page).